Wildlife 101: Famous Birds to See on the Galapagos Islands

 - Conservation status: Vulnerable

 The Galapagos hawk is the top predator on the islands, meaning it is at the top of the food chain.
-Although that might sound rather threatening, they are an important part of the ecozystem, keeping numbers of other prey down.
+Although that might sound rather threatening, they are an important part of the ecosystem, keeping numbers of other prey down.
 They can be quite cunning with their approach to finding food too – you might even see them dropping rocks onto the eggs of seabirds to crack them open and get the yolk inside.
 This is not seen in hawks in the rest of the world and emphasizes how ingenious the birds in the Galapagos have become to survive.
 Luckily, Galapagos hawks aren’t bothered by humans, and you can get very close to them sometimes, however, they are fiercely protective of their young so keep clear of chicks and nests.

 Read about ecotourism in the Galapagos Islands.